Last updated 11/19/15

 G) Inner Supports: All body parts that may have the inner supports removed however, it must be braced to be rigid if the inner support panel is removed.
 The rear window side panels, dash board and the inner roof panels may be removed completely for roll cage installation only.

 H) Bumpers: Both front and rear must remain stock OEM unless as noted below.
 Stock bumper brackets may be welded.
-No sharp edges are permitted on the body or bumpers.
+No sharp edges (and stay within the confines of the car body).
 Chains or cable to secure the bumpers are also highly recommended.
 Non-visible reinforcing pipe can be used behind bumper, but it must be securely fastened to the frame.
 All cars must have a chain on the front and rear mounted to frame or designated roll bar for tow truck hook up